 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Gentle Yoga at Vinayam is a non-heated, slow-paced style of yoga in which postures, known as "asanas" are held for certain period of time.
 We typically ask you to hold each posture for between five and eight breath.
-This spiritual, meditative style of yoga in Ashburn is beneficial for recovery after injury, pain management and enhancing the mind-body connection.
+This spiritual, meditative style of yoga in Denver is beneficial for recovery after injury, pain management and enhancing the mind-body connection.
 While more active yang styles, such as vinyasa yoga, focus on body sculpt, strengthening and toning, yin is the opposite.
 Gentle yoga targets the deep connective tissues, known as the fascia, within the body.
 This non-heated, meditation style helps regulate energy flow throughout the body.

 During your Gentle Yoga class at Vinayam, you will find that most yin poses are seated or reclined postures.
 You will follow a meditative approach rather than a physical approach.
 The goal during practice is not to body sculpt, but to release tension from the fascia.
 Meditation is an important component to this practice.
 You might initially struggle with sitting still and working through feelings and sensations that come up during each posture, with the help of your Vinayam instructor you can get the hang of it.
 Cultivating a meditative mindset is important for finding spiritual stillness, harmony and balance.